Withdean Stadium

 Withdean Stadium is an athletics stadium in Withdean, a suburb of Brighton.
 It was constructed in 1930.
 It was the home track of Olympic athlete Steve Ovett.
 Between 1999 and 2011 it was the home ground of football team Brighton & Hove Albion F.C.

 History

 The site was opened as a lawn tennis club venue in 1936, having been used as playing fields before this.
 The centre court had seating for 2,000 and was used for the Davis Cup match between Great Britain and New Zealand in the spring of 1939.
 Later developments included a zoo and miniature railway.

 In 1955 the then mayor of Brighton, Walter Dudeney, opened Brighton Sports Arena as a new athletics arena hosting various sporting activities and events.
 The arena was upgraded over the years, with lighting added and additional squash courts.
-In 1980 Steve Ovett opened an all-weather running track, and was resurfaced in 1997.
-In 1999 it became the temporary home of Brighton & Hove Albion F.C.
+In 1980 Steve Ovett opened an all-weather running track, which was resurfaced in 1997.
+In 1999 the stadium became the temporary home of Brighton & Hove Albion F.C.